LiamProbert/Pi5-Homelab/software-setup.md

 - SSH enabled via the Services tab
 - Locale set to Europe/London, keyboard layout GB

-Lite was chosen over the full desktop version because the Pi is headless — it runs as a server over SSH with no monitor attached.
+Lite was chosen over the full desktop version because the Pi is headless, it runs as a server over SSH with no monitor attached.
 The desktop environment would be wasted overhead.

----

 ## First Boot Issues and Troubleshooting